sowcow/blog/content/posts/once-upon-a-time-in-the-west.md

 So the timing of watching was strange, and it was the first watch.

 The Western genre seems to offer directness but not at the cost of imagination, wit, and humor.
-Of course there is also the metaphysics of the time and the place.
+Of course there is also the metaphysics of the time, the place, and the character.
 But I like to see/infer actual human experience that is packed into the artifact of cinema.
 And given the ambiguity of the medium, it seems to be delivered relatively directly.